maxistar/TextPad/README.md

      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=com.maxistar.textpad)

-This editor can be useful for editing of small texts, write down small notes etc.
+This editor can be useful for editing of small texts, write down small notes etc...

 The application supports only plain text files.

-The code is open so can review code, send pull requests, new features, translations and so on.
+The code is open so anyone can review code, send pull requests, new features, translations and so on.

 Github repo: https://github.com/maxistar/TextPad.